-- Find friends and classmates with Our Northwestern’s dynamic search feature.
+- Find friends and classmates with Our Northwestern’s dynamic search feature

-- Create your profile—customize a social network that reflects your interests, and choose how you want to connect and share.
+- Create your profile—customize a social network that reflects your interests and choose how you want to connect and share

-- Join social groups and communities—connect with other users around schools, athletics, clubs, or other affinities.
+- Join social groups and communities—connect with other users around schools, athletics, clubs, or other affinities

 Northwestern Career Advancement (NCA) offers free career counseling catered specifically to current graduate students.
 Career counseling is a confidential and supportive process through which each student works with a counselor to explore career options and make career decisions.
 Students work at their own pace on the parts of the career planning process appropriate to their needs.

-The MSHC Program occasionally organizes social events and activities.
-The greater university offers daily opportunities to attend a diverse range of events from academic speakers, to performing arts.
-To view other campus-wide events, see the PlanIt PurpleEvents Calendar.
+The MSHC Program organizes a variety of social events and activities throughout the year.
+Additionally, the greater university offers daily opportunities to attend a diverse range of events such as academic speakers and performing arts shows.
+To view other campus-wide events, see the PlanItPurpleEvents Calendar.